istio/istio.io/content/en/docs/examples/microservices-istio/add-istio/index.md

 In this module you enable Istio on a single microservice, `productpage`.
 The rest of the application will continue to operate as before.
 Note that you can enable Istio gradually, microservice by microservice.
-Istio is enabled transparently to the microservices, you do not change the microservices code or disrupt your application, it continues to run and serve user requests.
+Istio is enabled transparently to the microservices.
+You do not change the microservices code or disrupt your application, it continues to run and serve user requests.

-1. Disable mutual TLS authentication in your namespace (will be explained later):
+1. Disable mutual TLS authentication in your namespace, which will be explained later in the tutorial:

     {{< text bash >}}
     $ kubectl apply -f - <<EOF